EDUCATE ON ISSUES, CANDIDATES AND WHY ELECTIONS MATTER

 - Use social media to foster discussion on the themes of the debates.
 Create a social media toolkit with relevant usernames and hashtags so students can easily focus on and join in the conversation.

 - To engage with the larger community, invite students to attend debates or forums hosted by the League of Women Voters or other community groups.
-Include some way to bring the discussion back to the broader campus community.
+Include ways to bring the discussion back to the broader campus community.

 - Hold classroom follow-up discussions afterward.
 Faculty can have students reflect on the debates through presentations, papers, or classroom-specific debates, exploring relevant policy aspects.